linode/docs/docs/applications/server-virtualization/install-openvz-on-debian-9.md

 3. Certain essential modifications to your Debian 9 system are required to run OpenVZ.
 They include the removal and replacement of Systemd with SystemV, and the use of a custom Linux kernel.
 Before continuing, be certain any previously added software will be compatible with these changes.

+{:.note}
-4. Although not required, it is recommended to create a separate Ext4 filesystem partition for OpenVZ templates.
+>Although not required, it is recommended to create a separate Ext4 filesystem partition for OpenVZ templates.
 By default, both the Debian 9 installer and the Linode Manager format newly created partitions with Ext4.
 For information on how to accomplish this configuration, follow the steps appropriate for your environment in the [Disks and Configuration Profiles](/docs/platform/disk-images/disk-images-and-configuration-profiles) guide.

 # Install And Configure OpenVZ

 ## Remove The metadata_csum Feature From Ext4 Volumes